 There are many variations of this recipe, most of them using a dried powdered mixture of instant tea, Tang orange drink, and spices.
 You might see recipes on Pinterest that make tea mixtures that you prepare in pretty jars in advance.
-Whilst a mixture like that is convenient, I’m going to make a real steeped tea with real fruit and spices.
+Whilst a mixture like that is convenient, I'm going to make a real steeped tea with real fruit and spices.
 Nothing artificial in this recipe.

-This Russian Tea recipe is actually not Russian at all, but an American invention.
+No!
+This tea recipe is actually not Russian in origin at all, but an American invention.
 Russians love their tea and are amongst the worlds largest consumers of black tea, which is surprising to some people.
 You can combine the per capita tea consumption of Canada, Australia and the USA to equal what Russian consume annually.
 So it's a bit confusing for some people who think that this tea recipe from Russia.
 It's not.
 Russians often drink their tea with a slice of lemon, which is where the Russian-ness of the recipe could be from.

-The way that we prepare our tea is different from most cultures as well.
-Loose leaf tea is brewed in a small teapot, to make a concentrated tea, which we call zavarka (заварка).
+The way that Russians prepare black tea is different from most cultures as well.
+Loose leaf tea is brewed in a small teapot, to make a concentrated tea, which we call Zavarka (заварка).
 The zavarka is poured into individual cups, then topped up with boiling water to the top.
 That way you can then control the strength of your tea.
 A Russian samovar, which literally means self boiler, was traditionally used to boil the water.
-So this is what I think of when I hear people say Russian Tea.
+So this is what I think of when I hear people say they want to make Russian Tea.

-However, the American spiced version of Russian Tea is a winter favourite for me.
-This Russian tea recipe has tea, lemons, oranges, cinnamon, cloves, and nutmeg, which creates a fantastic flavoured tea, without Tang, and definitely not Russian.
-But maybe just don’t tell anyone and enjoy.
+Russian Tea made without Tang, and definitely not Russian.
+But maybe just don't tell anyone and enjoy.
 It's so easy to make.
 Bon Appetit! Приятного аппетита!